nandipatel/itmd442_final/README.md

 ## Insights and Results:

 While using the tutorial helped me understand how files and routes are connected, some parts got a little complicated as I was trying to adjust to based on what I wanted my application to do.
-I think I was better
+I think I can better understand how a full-stack application is connected, and I was able to get more experience with express and ejs.
+I didn't make it as far as I would have liked, but I was able to get further and make more progress from the past labs.
+Additionally, while I had the base code to assist me in writing my application, I was able to dig deep and figure out why certain features weren't working, and how to fix and solve various problems.

 ## References: